 The price of the tour includes accommodation in a twin room.

-If you want to have your own single room, you will have to pay an additional €450.
+If you want a single room, you will have to pay an additional €450.

 There is a visa on arrival available at Basra International Airport.
 It costs $80.